 Why I asked?
 She replied, “because you’re 35 and at risk for complications.”

 I had been feeling so great up to week 38!
 Living my best life.
 Woke up Monday feeling like I had been hit by a bus.
 Sinus pressure, cough and insomnia.
-I chugged tea and bone broth.
+I chugged tea, honey and bone broth.
 Tried everything to fight what I assumed was a sinus infection.

 Went to my doctor Wednesday and was feeling terrible.
 Then the blood pressure results.
 140 over something.
 Whatever it was, it was too high.